constup/php-guidelines/src/DesignPatterns/Creational/FactoryMethod/README.md

 misleading.

 The term "Creator" is used deliberately, instead of the term "Factory".
-This is because Creators are **not** Factories - they are usually regular classes with their own purpose and functionality which simply have one or more Factory Methods implemented in them.
+This is because Creators are **not** Factories - they are usually regular classes with their own purpose and functionality, which simply have one or more Factory Methods implemented in them.
 Since Factories are classes (obviously), they **can** be Creators - Factories are a subset of Creators.
 This is explained in the book _"Design Patterns: Elements of Reusable Object-Oriented Software"_ [[1](#1)] which also provides examples of Creators containing functionality other than creating objects.

-The reason for this misunderstanding lies in the fact that Factory Method, as a Design Pattern, is breaking the single responsibility of classes.
+The reason for this misunderstanding lies in the fact that Factory Method, as a Design Pattern, is breaking the single responsibility of classes, by introducing a responsibility of creating external objects.
 Because of this, it adds confusion to software developers who are used to have their code organized in a way where every class has a single purpose or covers a single domain - thus the misunderstanding that Creators are, in fact, Factories.

 ### Creators are NOT a specific type of class